gb-mobile/pokecrystal-mobile-fra/README.md

 ## TO-DO

-- Adjust any menus to match those of the original French games (currently set to English sizing and formatting)
-- Check for any untranslated menus missed by the find/replace script.
 - Translate any of mobile features.
 (Anything English under /mobile/, /maps/GoldenrodPokecenter1F.asm, maps/PokecomCenterAdminOfficeMobile.asm, data/text/common_1.asmm data/text/common_3.asm and data/text/battle.asm).
 - Also refer to the English build for 'Text_BattleReceptionistIntro:', 'Text_TradeReceptionistIntro:' and 'Text_TimeCapsuleReceptionistIntro:' for proper mobile translations of the PokeCOM Club reception dialogue.
 - Fix the known issues.